Aaditya-jn/Aaditya-jn/README.md

 Beyond code, I contribute to my campus ecosystem — as a Core Team Member of the **Entrepreneurship Development Cell** for E-Summit 2026, a Technical Team Member for **Cosmic Star Super 100** (STEM outreach, 100+ students), and a volunteer with **Rotaract Acropolis Royals**.

 I operate natively on Linux, ship to GitHub consistently, and treat every build as a production system from day one.
-You can find my project write-ups and portfolio at **[aadityajain16.netlify.app](https://aadityajain16.netlify.app/)** and my longer-form thoughts at **[blogsbyaadityajain.netlify.app](https://blogsbyaadityajain.netlify.app/)**.
+You can find my project write-ups and portfolio at **[aadityajain.vercel.app](https://aadityajain.vercel.app/)**.

 <br/>